zachsmith/x1yg3-suspend-to-ram/README.md

 _I opened [an issue](https://github.com/systemd/systemd/issues/12567) with
 `systemd` to track getting a fix for this_

+_**UPDATE:** This issue should be fixed with [PR
+#12591](https://github.com/systemd/systemd/pull/12591) and should be in a future
+version of `systemd`.
+The PR removes the dependency on rtc wakealarm and uses `CLOCK_BOOTTIME_ALARM` instead thus eliminating the error trying to write to `/sys/class/rtc/rtc0/wakealarm` when a pre-existing alarm is already set._

 ## Going forward

 You should probably repeat these steps after each BIOS update.
 I'll try and keep the